stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odsorecipientdata/_index.md

 title: Aspose::Words::Settings::OdsoRecipientData class
 linktitle: OdsoRecipientData
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Settings::OdsoRecipientData class.
-Represents information about a single record within an external data source that is to be excluded from the mail merge in C++.
+description: 'Aspose::Words::Settings::OdsoRecipientData class.
+Represents information about a single record within an external data source that is to be excluded from the mail merge in C++.'
 type: docs
 weight: 700
 url: /cpp/aspose.words.settings/odsorecipientdata/